-Most listings are in the $20's per square foot per year.
-The Central Office region is seeing a decrease in rates.
-In the last 3 months, the median rate fell $13 per sqft per year.
-That's a 37% decline in rent.
+On average, listings lease in the $20's per square foot per year.
+The Central Office submarket is going through a a rise in rates.
+In the last 3 months, the median rate rose $5 per sqft per year.
+That's a 22% rise in rent.

-Compared to the rest of the Richmond market, the Central Office region has smaller rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the Richmond market, the Central Office region has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 4 listings have been posted online, which means spaces are probably going fast.
-You'll want to be prepared to make an offer immediately.
+In the last 90 days, 3 listings have been listed, which means office spaces are probably going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+About 33% of the listings in the Central Office are subleases, so you might be able to find a shorter term or below market rent.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,500 sqft.
-Most properties in this area are close to 18 stories.
+Even though the median size is 9,370 sqft, there are still 0 listings below 2,000 sqft.
+Most buildings in this market are close to 18 stories.
 Most buildings in this area were built in 1973 and are Class A.

-Education is the dominant industry in this market.
-Commute by car is the most popular way to get to work amongst Central Office occupants.
+Education is the dominant industry in this area.
+Commute by car is the most popular way to get to work amongst Central Office folk.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.